12 minutes read

 Complete Guide to UAE Public Holidays in 2025

 In the UAE, as the year begins, the government announces its calendar for UAE public holidays 2025.
-The dates of government holidays in the UAE are either set on the calendar, such as national and cultural holidays or are observed based on moon sightings and the lunar calendar, namely Islamic holidays.
-Below is the confirmed UAE holiday calendar for 2025:
+The dates of government holidays in the UAE are either set on the calendar, such as national and cultural holidays, or are observed based on moon sightings and the lunar calendar, namely Islamic holidays.
+Below is the confirmed holiday calendar with all the important days and special days in the UAE:

 On these UAE special days, public offices, federal organizations, government offices, and most private sector companies close.
 Most public holidays are accompanied by some sort of celebration, either within families or in public squares, monuments, and buildings.